JuansonGrajales/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag e.g. `terraform apply --auto-approve`

+### Terrafrom Destroy

+`terraform destroy`
+This will destroy resources

+You may also use the approve flag
+`terraform destroy --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that shoulc be used with this project.